kevinpollet/option.ts/README.md

   .getOrElse("No Name");
 ```

-💡 As you've already noticed `Option` monad does not play well with `Promise` from `ES6`.
-If you look at the following coding you will see that you need to write a lot of boilerplate code.
+💡 You may have noticed that `Option` monad does not play well with ES6 `Promise`.
+The following example shows that you need to write a lot of boilerplate code.

 ```ts
 import { from } from "@kevinpollet/option.ts";